-- The Company's Corporate Social Responsibility costs consist of its' sponsorship program with Save the Children in Mexico, onsite programs involving the local community around El Oro and in Peru.
-The decrease of \$ 61,213 from the same period ended September 30, 2012, is the result of the Company's budget cutting measures. - Exploration costs include costs of all geological personnel and consultants in Mexico, Peru and Canada, mapping and 3D modeling costs and civil works costs.
-Exploration costs as of September 30, 2013 have decreased from the same period in 2012 by \$315,840, due to decreases in staffing and a decrease in field exploration activities. - Costs included in project administration are salaries for the administrative staff on site at El Oro and the costs of maintaining the base camp operations at El Oro.
-These costs have decreased from the same period in 2012 because of a decrease in the Company's exploration activities during 2013.
+- The Company's community relations costs consist of its sponsorship program with Save the Children in Mexico, and onsite programs involving the local community around El Oro and in Peru.
+The decrease of \$98,728 from the year ended March 31, 2013 is the result of the Company's budget cutting measures. - Included in the Company's drilling costs are costs related to contractor works, fuel, supplies and salaries of the drilling team.
+These costs decreased from the prior period because of the completion of the Company's detailed exploration program in 2013. - Engineering studies were conducted with respect to a preliminary level study on the El Oro historic tailings. - Exploration costs include costs of all geologic personnel and consultants in Mexico, Peru and Canada, mapping and 3-D modeling costs and civil works costs.
+Exploration costs as of March 31, 2014 have decreased by \$129,501 from the same period in 2013, due to decreases in staffing and the completion of the Company's drilling program. - Costs included in project administration are salaries for the administrative staff on site at El-Oro and the costs of maintaining the base camp operations at El-Oro.
+These costs have decreased from the same period in 2013 because of the completion of the Company's exploration program in 2013 and a result of the Company's budget cutting measures.